anttijuu/O3-chat-client/README.md

 You must install the certificate to the directory where you run the client, as `localhost.cer` file.
 That client certificate is then loaded in memory in `ChatHttpClient.createTrustingConnectionDebug`.
+How to do this is explained below in *Preparing the client* section.

 **Note** that you *should not* run real servers with self-signed certificates publicly, this is just for development and learning purposes.
 Get a real certificate when deploying servers in the open and for real.